IGS/gEAR/docs/setup.python.md

 ## Overview

-These are instructions for setting up the Python environment for Python environment, tested on Ubuntu 18.04 and 20.04.
+These are instructions for setting up the Python environment for Python environment, tested on Ubuntu 21.10.
 Why not virtualenv or any other isolated python environment?
 You could, but for a committed webserver that's an unnecessary layer.
 Also, maybe I'm old-school, but fixed paths have worked fine for decades.